 Before you can authorize payment to any provider, that provider must register with your county or tribe.
 Providers must register with the county or tribe that serves the family.
 Registration is the process you use to determine whether the provider chosen by a family meets the requirements necessary to receive payment from the Child Care Assistance Program.

 Register and authorize care with the provider chosen by the family before making payment.
 See Chapter 9.3 (Payments to Providers).

 Agencies should register any provider that requests to serve CCAP children and documents their eligibility using the appropriate Department of Human Services (DHS) registration forms.
 Providers are allowed to register even if they are not currently caring for children receiving child care assistance.

 Agencies must reauthorize providers by renewing their registration at least every two years.
 See Chapter 11.24 (Provider Reauthorization).

 The agency will send a provider registration and acknowledgement packet explaining the registration process, including a request for basic information regarding the provider, the provider’s payment policies, and the provider acknowledgment to all providers.
 The provider must complete and sign the registration and acknowledgment form, agreeing they have read and understand the statements on the form.

-Providers licensed by a state other than Minnesota, and providers licensed by a tribe, who are providing child care services in the licensing state or in the area under the licensing tribe’s jurisdiction, must provide verification of their license prior to being authorized.
+Providers licensed by a state other than Minnesota, and providers licensed by a tribe, who are providing child care services in the licensing state or in the area under the licensing tribe’s jurisdiction, must provide verification of their license as part of the registration process.